top of page

 #whatireadovershabbat Søren Kierkegaard's Fear and Trembling, translated by Bruce Kirmmse (1843; Liveright, 2021)

 Who, really, understands the Binding of Isaac, when you come down to it?
 At God’s command, Abraham goes to sacrifice his beloved son; if he knows why, we are never told.
-Writing under the pseudonym Johannes de silentio, Kierkegaard refused to accept pious defenses or rationalist criticism of Abraham’s action, and gave us, as a result, this masterpiece of modern philosophy.
+Writing under the pseudonym Johannes de silentio, Kierkegaard, in Fear and Trembling, refused to accept pious defenses or rationalist criticism of Abraham’s action, and gave us, as a result, this masterpiece of modern philosophy.
 He declares that what Abraham did he did as a knight of faith, dedicated to the paradox of faith.
 And this—the paradox of faith—defies explanation.
 To weigh that claim, you must read this strange, uncompromising essay yourself.

 Comments